Kim Faison, Assistant Coordinator: 734-240-7110

 Monroe County Community Corrections provides alternative sanctions and services as sentencing options for local eligible offenders, at the discretion of the court, with the goal of rehabilitating offenders and reducing the occurrence of repeat criminal offenses that result in a term of incarceration in jail or prison and/or community supervision.

 Local control and management is promoted, enhanced and increased through the support of the State, County and local program provider’s partnership in the management of the offenders.
-The State provides the funding for the alternative sentencing options and the funding is renewed yearly with the approval of a County’s Comprehensive Plan.
-The State prison commitment rate dropped 12.8% since PA 511 was adopted in 1988, indicating Community Corrections Programs are efficiently working towards it’s goal throughout the State of Michigan.
+The State provides funding for alternative sentencing options and the funding is renewed yearly with the approval of a County’s Comprehensive Plan.
+The State prison commitment rate dropped 12.8% since PA 511 was adopted in 1988, indicating Community Corrections Programs are efficiently working towards the PA 511 goal throughout the State of Michigan.

 Community Corrections Act

 Michigan legislators passed Public Act 511, better known as the Community Corrections Act, in response to the increasing prison commitment rate and the rising costs associated with keeping offenders locked up, behind bars.
 The Michigan Office of Community Corrections (OCC) was established under the direction of the Michigan Department of Corrections (MDOC).
 The Community Corrections Act established a statewide policy and a funding process for locally designed and administered community corrections programs.

 The Act requires the development of alternatives to incarceration that:

 - protect the public

 - punish the offender

 - hold the offender accountable

 - provide needed rehabilitative services (e.g. substance abuse, mental health counseling, job training and placement, educational opportunities) and utilize valuable jail space for the more serious, violent criminals.